espressif/idf-eclipse-plugin/README.md

 * Click on the third dropdown
 * Select `New Launch Target`
 * Select `ESP Target`
 * Provide properties for the target where you would like to launch the application.
 Enter a `Name` for the target and select the `Serial Port` your ESP device is connected to on your machine.
-The OS and architecture need to match the settings for the toolchain.
-You can see those settings in the Preferences by selecting C/C++ and Core Build Toolchains.

 ![](docs/images/8_launch_target.png)